 Finding family in Sicily

 Here in the mountains of upstate NY, one can’t help but dream of warm sunny places during the long dark days of winter.
-30 years ago, before we could armchair travel on the internet, we had Rick Steves “Europe Through the Back Door” series on PBS to transport us to beautiful destinations in Italy.
+Long before we could “armchair travel” on the internet, we had the PBS series by Rick Steves, “Europe Through the Back Door” , to transport us to beautiful destinations such as Italy.
 Watching these shows on Sunday mornings inspired us to plan a trip to Italy and have our own adventure.

 My husband’s grandparents were among the more than 4 million Italians who immigrated to the United States between 1880-1924.
-Paul’s grandfather Antonino arrived on his own, and after finding a job and a place to live, he sent for his wife Caterina, their two children and his father.
-Three more children were born in Albany NY and one of them was my father in law, Giuseppe, who we always knew as Joe.
-Many of Joe’s cousins had remained in Sicily and fortunately for us, the Italian cousins had stayed in touch with Joe’s older brother Santo over the years.
-However, seventy two years had passed since Santo had departed from Sicily as a small boy, and the connection to the old country was growing tenuous.
-Uncle Santo scribbled the only information that he had to help us find the Italian cousins on a scrap of paper; he wrote down the names of two villages and the name of his cousin Peppina.
-Not to be deterred by the lack of an actual street address, we flew to Italy with a great sense of anticipation in April of 1993.
-After spending a week or so in Tuscany and Rome, we boarded the train south to Sicily.
+Paul’s grandfather Antonino arrived in the United States on his own in 1918.
+After finding a job and a place to live, he sent for his wife Caterina, their two children and his father.
+Three more children were born in Albany NY, one of them being my father in law Giuseppe, who we always knew as Joe.
+Many of Joe’s cousins had remained in Sicily and fortunately for us, the Italian cousins had stayed in touch with Joe’s older brother, Santo, over the years.
+Seventy two years had passed since Uncle Santo had departed from Sicily as a small boy, and the connection to the old country was growing tenuous.
+When he heard that we were planning a trip to meet the family, he wrote down the names of two villages and the name of his cousin Peppina on a scrap of paper.
+Unfortunately, he had no street address and didn’t indicate which village she lived in.
+We flew to Italy with a great sense of anticipation in April of 1993 and after spending a week or so in Tuscany and Rome, we boarded the train south to Sicily.
 As we journeyed south of Naples, the sounds of the voices around us became more animated, alive with the sound of dialect.
 The villages that the train passed through were not like some of the well groomed Tuscan towns we had just spent time in, but refreshingly real.
-We met wonderful people in our train compartment who were enthusiastic about our mission to find our Italian family.
+We met wonderful people in our train compartment who were enthusiastic about our mission to reunite with the cousins.
 They even tried to teach us a few phrases of Italian…we were SO unprepared to meet relatives who spoke no English!

 Peppino and Angela’s house is located on a bend of the road to Bafia and is surrounded by orchards of both olives and citrus.
 Inside the house, Peppino’s elderly mother sat in a chair with a tray of hot coals in front of her to fight off the chill.
 In the local dialect, she recalled the day that Nona Catarina left the village to go to America.
 I wish we could have understood more of what she said as she was one of the last remaining links to this piece of history.
 Angela invited us into a small shed which to our surprise housed a large grain mill.
 She easily hefted a huge sack of wheat berries and dumped them into the hopper.
-She uses this flour to make a hundred or so loaves of whole grain sourdough bread which is delivered to local stores twice weekly.
+She uses this flour to make the hundred or so loaves of whole grain sourdough bread which is delivered to local stores twice weekly.
 Thanks to Bartolo, our timing was perfect, the bread was just coming out of the wood fired oven!
-They served it to us on a plate drizzled with their own delicious olive oil and sprinkled with sea salt and needless to say, we ate most heartily.
+They served it to us on a plate drizzled with their own delicious olive oil and sprinkled with sea salt…needless to say, we ate of it most heartily.
 What a fine and special lunch we thought to ourselves!
-Because of our poor language skills, we had no idea that while we were devouring great quantities of fresh bread, Bartolo’s wife Marguerita, and his daughter Giuseppina were very busy preparing a midday meal, (cena), of epic proportions.
-We were whisked back to the beautiful village of Rodi where we were welcomed warmly into their spotless and elegant home.
+Because of our poor language skills, we had no idea that while we were devouring great quantities of fresh bread, Bartolo’s wife Marguerita, and his daughter Giuseppina were very busy preparing a cena(midday meal) of epic proportions.
+We were whisked back to the beautiful village of Rodi where we were warmly welcomed into their spotless and elegant home.
 Cena was ready and soon we had in front of us us a large bowl of tortellini which was absolutely delicious and which more than filled up the small remaining spaces left in our stomachs.
-But true to the Italian tradition, after the pasta entree, more was forthcoming….much more.
+But true to the Italian tradition, after the pasta entree, more was forthcoming….much much more!
 A huge platter of sausages, veal and meatballs arrived at the table.
-We don’t normally eat a lot of meat, so this was a LOT to digest and quite delicious.
-But oh how we wished that we had not eaten all that bread, because every time our plates were near to being emptied, more meat appeared on our plates.
+Oh how we wished that we had not eaten all that bread, because every time our plates were near to being emptied, more meat appeared on our plates.
 The food was absolutely amazing and we ate everything including salad and bread followed by cake and espresso!
-Overeating on Thanksgiving could not hold a candle to this day of overeating, I don’t think I have ever been so full in my life!
+Overeating on Thanksgiving could not hold a candle to this day of overeating!
 After the meal was over, we were taken on a tour of their beautiful little grocery shop or Alimentari which was in the building next door.
 Everything was perfectly neat with cans and bottles perfectly aligned, it was one of the most charming alimentaris I have visited anywhere.
 Unfortunately, our oohs and ahhs of admiration over the store and the freezer display of ice cream treats were misinterpreted to mean that perhaps we were still just a bit hungry.
-Before we knew what was happening, Bartolo had popped two cones out of the freezer…and we ate those too!
+Before we knew what was happening, Bartolo had popped two cones out of the freezer…and we gamely ate those too!

 The perils of overeating aside, it was a fantastic day and we vowed to return as soon as we could.
 Meeting our Sicilian relatives has been one of the most rewarding and fun adventures that we have ever had and we have returned many times over the years.